-Some courses are open only to matriculated degree students:
+Please Note: Some courses are only open to matriculated degree students.

 - College of Nursing and Health Sciences: Courses are not open for non-degree registration.

 - College of Management: Limited courses open for non-degree registration.
 Please review their registration policies for non-degree students.